Ice Cream Social in Manton - June 10, 2023 - Click here for invitation

 - Two Fire Prevention Education publications tailored to each focused WUI

-- Large billboards/signs posted with the Project area, to bring attention the importance of fire prevention education
+- Signs posted within the Project area, to bring attention to the importance of fire prevention

 - Enhanced partnerships with emergency response services (local, state & federal)

-On June 14, 2019, the Glenn County RCD held an Ice Cream Social in Elk Creek, to bring the community together with the First Responders.
+On June 14, 2019, the Glenn County RCD held its first Ice Cream Social in Elk Creek to bring the community together with the First Responders.

-The RCD of Tehama County hosted their Manton Ice Cream Social on May 4, 2019, during the Manton Mountain Fair.
+On May 4, 2019, the RCD of Tehama County held its first Ice Cream Soical in Manton during the Manton Mountain Fair.